w3f/Grant-Milestone-Delivery/evaluations/java-client_2_mmagician.md

 the contracts APIs are missing and others (like chain) are incomplete.

 Update:
-Wrappers for each RPC method has been added.
+Wrappers for each RPC method has been added & problems with some existing ones fixed.

 ## General Notes